Man's fright at 'corn snake' breakfast

 Corn snakes are a non venomous species native to North America, although they are one of the most commonly kept exotic pets in this country.

-In recent years the reptiles have turned up in some unlikely paces in the UK.
+In recent years the reptiles have turned up in some unlikely places in the UK.

 - Corn snake found on back seat of bus